-Subsidies paid by the company are exempt from social security charges within a certain limit.
+Subsidies paid by the company are exempt from social security charges within a certain limit (€ 2,301 as of 1 january 2023).

 The company benefits from a tax credit of 25 % of subsidies paid.

 The director or manager of the company can also receive such vouchers provided that all employees are entitled to them.